craigpestell/realtor-rocket/README.md

 ## Usage

 1. **Upload Images**: Drag and drop or click to select property images
-2. **Review Preview**: See thumbnails of uploaded images with remove options
+2. **Customize Settings**: Choose AI service, property type, target audience, and marketing style
+3. **Features (Optional)**:
+   - Leave empty for auto-detection from images
+   - Or add custom features (e.g., "granite countertops, hardwood floors, walk-in closets")
-3. **Generate Description**: Click "Generate Property Description" to analyze images
+4. **Generate Description**: Click "Generate Property Description" to analyze images
-4. **Get Results**: View the AI-generated description and detected features
+5. **Review Results**: View the generated description and see which features were used

+See [FEATURE_GENERATION.md](./FEATURE_GENERATION.md) for detailed information about the two-step feature generation process.

 ## Project Structure